Where in the World is the World? Natural Science and Cosmic Geocentrism

 Beneath the light of Newtonian mechanics, all of these phenomena can indeed be taken to demonstrate a rotating Earth.
 For example, one can argue that the centrifugal force generated by the Earth’s spin produces its bulge; that geostationary satellites, orbiting the Earth at an altitude of 22,000 miles, are moving synchronously with a point on the Earth’s equator below and being held aloft by a balance of centrifugal and gravitational forces; that winds, projectiles, gyroscopes, or pendulums—all actually moving in approximately straight lines—seem to be veering because the Earth is moving beneath them, thus producing a so-called Coriolis effect.

 In response to this line of reasoning, geocentrists typically point out that the same phenomena may be explained at least as well within a geocentric framework.
-All that is necessary, they say, is to begin with the presupposition that the Earth is at rest with respect to a universe that revolves around it once a day.
+All that is necessary, they say, is to begin with the presupposition that the Earth is at rest with respect to a universe that rotates around it once a day.
 It is the second part of this presupposition that proves decisive (as well as shocking).
 For again, many scientists, whether secular or biblical, agree with Ernst Mach, that a revolving cosmos will generate centrifugal and Coriolis forces capable of producing the various effects under discussion.
 Moreover, the biblical geocentrists throw a revolving ether into the mix, thus enhancing their model by positing a genuinely physical cause for such effects.

 If, then, the Earth really does have an equatorial bulge (for satellite photographs do not show one clearly), might this be an effect of a rotating universe, or of distant masses rotating within it?
-As for the flight of projectiles, the diagonal pattern of winds, and the arcing motion of the Foucault pendulum or the gyroscope, might these also be caused by forces associated with a rotating sea of ether and/or distant masses embedded in it?
+As for the flight of projectiles, the diagonal pattern of winds, and the arcing motion of the Foucault pendulum or the gyroscope, might these also be caused by forces associated with gravity, a rotating sea of ether, and/or distant masses embedded in it?

 In seeking to prove the Earth’s annual revolution around the sun, heliocentrists typically cite the four seasons, stellar parallax, and its kissing cousin, stellar aberration.
-They also note that everywhere we look in the solar system, the smaller body (e.g., Jupiter’s moons) revolves around the larger, as indeed Newtonian mechanics seems to require.

 Concerning the first of these, we have already seen that geocentrists respond by positing a “wobble” in the rotating universe at large.
-Yes, to modern minds saturated in heliocentrism this solution will indeed sound far-fetched.
+Yes, to a modern mind saturated in heliocentrism this solution will indeed sound far-fetched.
 It must be remembered, however, that biblical geocentrism tends to be radically theistic; that it is centered upon the God of the Bible, who rhetorically asks all mankind, “Is anything too hard for the LORD” (Genesis 18:14; Matthew 19:26)?

 Bradley’s results make perfect sense in an ether-filled universe.
 The effect could be caused by the ether flow or density variation between the star source and the Earth.
 The light speed changes while traversing the ether medium, bending according to the ether’s properties and hitting the Earth at an angle, moving the image position of the star so as to form an annual ellipse.
 For example, stars on the equator have no observed North-South aberration component, so the ether flow in the space projected out from the equator has only an East-West flow.
 Another valid interpretation is that the ether has no net effect on the starlight, but what is observed is, in fact, reality, the actual intrinsic elliptical motion of the stars.
 The only reason to discard this alternative is Occam’s razor, which makes a subjective human judgment about the (relative) beauty and simplicity (of) two possible conclusions.
 Occam’s razor sees complexity as an obstacle to human understanding, which it is, but excludes revelation as a valid source of knowledge and is ignorant of God’s perfect simplicity.
 Having no parts, God finds nothing complex.
 To Him all things are simple!